fruitsamples/TableSearch/ReadMe.txt

 Changes from Previous Versions
+1.4 - Fixed problem with saving state during low memory warnings.
 1.3 - Updated UISearchBar and UISearchDisplayController as nib objects.
 1.2 - Upgraded to use UISearchDisplayController and iPhone OS 3.0.
 1.1 - Minor user interface upgrades, no longer using UINavigationController; UISearchBar takes it's place.
 1.0 - Updated for and tested with iPhone OS 2.0.
 First public release.

-Copyright (C) 2008-2009 Apple Inc. All rights reserved.
+Copyright (C) 2008-2010 Apple Inc. All rights reserved.